CGATOxford/CGATPipelines/doc/InstallingPipelines.rst

         # if you want to download and install IDEs like Spyder or RStudio with this installation, please use:
            --ide

-        # enable the conda environment as requested by the installation script:
+        # once the installation is finished, enable the conda environment as requested by the installation script:
         source </full/path/to/folder/without/trailing/slash>/conda-install/bin/activate cgat-p

         # finally, please run the cgatflow command-line tool to check the installation: